qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

   - random sampling
 ---

-[Qdrant 1.11.0 is out!](https://github.com/qdrant/qdrant/releases/tag/v1.11.0) This release largely focuses on improvements that imrpove memory usage and optimize segments.
+[Qdrant 1.11.0 is out!](https://github.com/qdrant/qdrant/releases/tag/v1.11.0) This release largely focuses on features that improve memory usage and optimize segments.
 However, there are a few cool minor features, so let's look at the whole list:

 Optimized Data Structures:</br>
 **Defragmentation:** Storage for multitenant workloads is more optimized and scales better.</br>